This feature was discontinued in SecurityKISS

 SecurityKISS solution is unique because in contrast to others it allows end users to decide who can join their network.
 SecurityKISS users become administrators of their own Virtual Private Networks.

-The administration is straightforward - you only need to request or accept forwarding to a selected client ID on a selected server in the Client Panel.
+The administration is straightforward - you only need to request or accept forwarding to the selected client ID on the selected server in the Client Panel.